Nursery surface guide

 Are washable rugs automatically lower concern?

-No. Washability is useful, but source evidence, material disclosure, backing, and exact product matching still matter.
+No. Washability is useful, but sources, material disclosure, backing, and exact product matching still matter.

 Should rug pads be reviewed too?